BSc Sport Management

 - Contemporary Issues in Sport Management

 You will also select one additional option course.
-For this, you can:
+For this, you can do one of the following:

-- pick a course from the same range of options you had in Year 3, or
+- pick a course from the same range of options you had in Year 3

 - take the Sport and Social Enterprise course, which is available in Year 4 only

-In Year 4 you will research and submit a dissertation report on a sport management topic of your choice supervised by a member of staff.
+In Year 4, you will research and submit a dissertation report on a sport management topic of your choice.
+A member of staff will supervise this project.

 Most of your teaching will take place within the Moray House School of Education and Sport.
 The School is part of the Holyrood campus in central Edinburgh.

-The School provides its own IT labs and library.
+The School has its own IT labs and library.
 You will also have access to all University computer facilities and libraries.

 Previous student placement organisations include: